Anomaly Matching Across Dimensions and Supersymmetric Cardy Formulae: Thermal Effective Field Theory and Anomalies

 \item The study of anomaly constraints in thermal quantum field theory has a wide range of applicability.
 Our arguments can be easily adapted to describe theories with different even spacetime dimension.
 In the rest of this paper we will be mainly interested in $4d$ supersymmetric theories.
 As we will explain in section \ref{CardySCFT}, the power of supersymmetry together with anomaly matching arguments allow us to fix a natural choice for the extension $\hat\cA_\TT$ in that particular context.

-\item Around equation \eqref{chibulk} we relied $D^2$ having a cigar metric.
-This is causing a ``derivative jump".
+\item Around equation \eqref{chibulk} we relied on $D^2$ having a cigar metric.
+This causes a ``derivative jump".
 If one naively treats the $k_{U(1)}$ dependent part of $S_{\CS}$ as $\hat \cA p_1$, one might not expect a contribution from this term upon circle compactification.
 However, the correct treatment requires to integrate the anomaly polynomial $c_1p_1$ over the cigar (and not over the flat disk), and around the tip of the cigar $p_1$ takes nontrivial values.

 \item Finally, we notice that the $D^2$ fiber integration in \eqref{WunivN4} could be done equivariantly.
 That is, we could promote both $\tilde\cF_\TT$ and $\chi$ to the their equivariant version, and then use the Atiyah–Bott–Berline–Vergne equivariant localization formula to localize the contribution at the tip of the cigar $D^2$.
 The collar condition ensures that the boundary does not give rise to additional contribution when applying the formula.
 See Appendix~\ref{equivint} for some additional details on equivariant integrals.
 In the next section, we perform the equivariant integration for the whole $D^2\times \cN_4$ integration with a particular background corresponding to the superconformal index. \end{itemize}